 Lisa Taylor, Founder & President

 Lisa Taylor is a trail blazer intent on challenging outdated career thinking.
 Her work is focused on the Future of Work and key trends that are impacting workplaces and workforces.
 As President of Challenge Factory and the Centre for Career Innovation, Lisa offers a dynamic perspective on how demographics, the freelance economy and new market dynamics present organizations and individuals with opportunities to gain strategic advantage.
 Lisa is the author of “Retain and Gain: Career Management for Small Business”, a unique playbook published by CERIC and designed for the busy Canadian business owner.
-A new version of Retain and Gain will be published in 2018, focused on the non-profit sector.
-Lisa's third book will also be published in 2018 by University of Toronto Press (UTP-Rotman imprint) with a working title of “The Talent Revolution: Longevity and the Future of Work.”
+A new version of Retain and Gain will be published in August 2018, focused on the non-profit sector.
+Lisa's third book, "The Talent Revolution: Lonevity and the Future of Work," will be published in early 2019 by University of Toronto Press (UTP-Rotman Imprint).

-With an MBA in Strategic Management and Public Administration from the Schulich School of Business at York University, Lisa was a senior consultant with Deloitte and held Practice Lead, National Managing Principal and Global Team roles with Hewlett-Packard (Canada) Co.
+With an MBA in Strategic Management and Public Administration from the Schulich School of Business at York University, Lisa is uniquely positioned to identify the interplay between workplace strategy and employment-related policy.
+Lisa was a senior consultant with Deloitte and held Practice Lead, National Managing Principal and Global Team roles with Hewlett-Packard (Canada) Co.
 In 2014, Lisa was recognized by the Urban Land Institute as one of Canada's Top 100 Women for her work in the areas of leadership, employment and city building.
+In 2015 she received Career Professionals of Canada highest award, Outstanding Career Leader.
 Lisa is a Canadian Special Operations Forces Regiment Association Board Member and a Member, Dean’s Advisory Council, The G. Raymond Chang School of Continuing Education at Ryerson University.

 Lisa is a sought after expert, keynote speaker and columnist.
 Her clients and audiences rely on her invaluable insights and real world know-how.
-Indeed, Lisa’s expertise is widely recognized and regularly cited in the Wall Street Journal, TVO, The Globe and Mail, Toronto Star, Sun Media, CBC, Zoomers Media, Rogers and other North American media sources.
+Indeed, Lisa’s expertise is widely recognized and regularly cited in the Wall Street Journal, TVO's The Agenda, The Globe and Mail, Toronto Star, Sun Media, CBC, Zoomers Media, Rogers and other North American media sources.

 Cayla Charles, Director of Operations